b1rdfr0st/b1rdfr0st.github.io/src/content/posts/2021-09-27-MicroSharpFTP.md

 ---
-title: "MicroSharpFTP: A Versatile and Portable FTP Client in C#"
+title: MicroSharpFTP - A Versatile and Portable FTP Client in C#
+published: 2021-09-27
-date: 2021-09-27 03:20:00 +0200
+updated: 2021-09-27
-categories: Project Desktop
-tags: csharp
+description: 'A portable FTP client developed in C# for Windows 7+ platforms, inspired by FileZilla'
-image:
+image: ''
+tags: [CSharp, Desktop, FTP, Project]
+category: 'Project'
+draft: false
 ---

 Yet another (Portable) FTP Client written only in C#.
 Platforms: Windows 7+ Any CPU